labordynamicsinstitute/ldilab-manual/_sources/96-90-download_box_private.md

 ## Base64 Configuration

-For CI/CD environments, you can provide the entire Box configuration as a base64-encoded string:
+To convert the entire Box configuration as a base64-encoded string:

 ```bash
 # Generate base64 config